Soumyadxxp/SYMPTO-BOT/README.md

-# Sympto-Bot Pro – AI Voice-Enabled Health Assistant
+# Sympto-Bot  – AI Voice-Enabled Health Assistant

 A modern, AI-inspired voice-enabled health assistant built using **HTML, CSS, and JavaScript**.
 Sympto-Bot Pro allows users to describe symptoms through text or voice, receive educational information about diseases, and explore possible health conditions in a beautiful, responsive interface.